Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 September 2025 13.40.03 UTC
+- WIB: Selasa, 2 September 2025 14.26.34 UTC
-- WITA: Selasa, 2 September 2025 14.40.03 UTC
+- WITA: Selasa, 2 September 2025 15.26.34 UTC
-- WIT: Selasa, 2 September 2025 15.40.03 UTC
+- WIT: Selasa, 2 September 2025 16.26.34 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: nature
+Kategori: friendship